Applying a new speaker cloth

 a very special weaver,

-She has imitated the fabric as close as possible and made a few
+She approached the original as close as possible and made a few

 test fabrics for me.